Updated: Mar 27

 As time went by, I introduced him to behaviors that helped him feel more relaxed and confident.
 He was still hesitant at times, especially when we worked on something new, but he also started learning faster and easier than ever before.
 He even started to show enthusiasm about particular activities like pushing the ball or standing on a mat.

-Moving forward, I incorporated those issues his owner initially had trouble with, specifically trailer loading, tying, and leading, but as his anxiety decreased so did the struggles he had with those activities.
+Moving forward, I incorporated into the training program those issues his owner initially had trouble with, specifically trailer loading, tying, and leading, but as his anxiety decreased so did the struggles he had with those activities.

 The Bottom Line